Experience Transat

 La basilique Saint-Sernin © Toulouse Tourisme

-Did you know that Toulouse is over 2,000 years old?
-The city was founded by the Romans all the back in the 2nd century BC, when it became a Roman military outpost due to the Garonne which made the city a naturally suitable option for trade across the Pax Romana.
-There are even remains of the Roman wall that can be visited named the Gallo-Roman rampart of Toulouse.
+Did you know Toulouse is over 2,000 years old?
+The Romans founded the city in the 2nd century BC, making it a key military outpost.
+Due to the Garonne River, Toulouse became an ideal hub for trade across the Pax Romana.
+Even today, you can visit the remains of the Roman wall, known as the Gallo-Roman rampart of Toulouse.

 2. Toulouse is famous for its pink hues